 The school has a special relationship with the community of Etchingham through its association with the Parish Church of The Assumption of Blessed Mary and St Nicholas.
 We attend the church regularly for special events and celebrations, which reflect the Liturgical Calendar including Christmas, Easter and Harvest.
 Pupils sing, dance, read from the Bible, perform poetry and experience and communicate the essence of an occasion in many different ways.

 As a Church of England School, we are subject to Statutory Inspection of Anglican and Methodist Schools (SIAMS).
-Our latest report is available below.
+Our latest report is available below:

-Riverside Federation Prayer
+Our Federation Prayer

 Today and every new day, help us to learn, to play and to pray, to concentrate on all we do, to understand others and think about you.
 Help us to love our neighbour as ourselves.